VeriSign Inc Executive Chairman & CEO D Bidzos Sells 6,000 Share

 VeriSign Inc is a global provider of domain name registry services and internet infrastructure, enabling internet navigation for many of the world's most recognized domain names.
-The company ensures the security, stability, and resiliency of key internet infrastructure and services, including the .com and .net domains, and the operation of two of the internet's root servers.
+The company ensures the security, stability, and resiliency of key internet infrastructure and services, including the .com and .net domains, and the operation of root servers for the DNS.

-Over the past year, the insider has sold a total of 180,000 shares of VeriSign Inc and has not made any purchases of the stock.
-The insider transaction history for VeriSign Inc shows a pattern of selling, with 59 insider sells and no insider buys over the past year.
+Over the past year, the insider has sold a total of 186,000 shares of VeriSign Inc and has not made any purchases of the stock.
+The recent sale by the insider is part of a trend observed over the past year, where there have been no insider buys and 63 insider sells.

-Shares of VeriSign Inc were trading at $201.03 on the day of the insider's recent sale, giving the company a market cap of $20.845 billion.
-The price-earnings ratio of the stock stands at 29.08, which is above the industry median of 26.92 but below the company's historical median price-earnings ratio.
+On the valuation front, VeriSign Inc's shares were trading at $202.26 on the day of the insider's sale, giving the company a market capitalization of $20.827 billion.
+The price-earnings ratio of the company stands at 29.06, which is above the industry median of 26.86 but below the company's historical median price-earnings ratio.

-According to the GuruFocus Value chart, with a current price of $201.03 and a GF Value of $245.34, VeriSign Inc has a price-to-GF-Value ratio of 0.82, indicating that the stock is modestly undervalued.
+According to the GuruFocus Value chart, with a share price of $202.26 and a GuruFocus Value of $245.69, VeriSign Inc's price-to-GF-Value ratio is 0.82, indicating that the stock is modestly undervalued.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.